 Grand Committees give MPs the opportunity to debate issues affecting their region.
 The Committees function in a similar way to the Commons Chamber, with ministerial statements and an opportunity to question the Ministers.
 Every MP representing a constituency in the region is entitled to attend Grand Committee meetings.

 Welsh Grand Committee

 The Welsh Grand Committee consists of the 40 Welsh MPs, and currently up to 5 others.
-It debates issues relevant to Wales, such as the effects on Wales of the Government's programme announced in the Queen's Speech.
+It debates issues relevant to Wales, such as the draft Wales Bill which was debated in the previous Parliament.